JeffTheTroubleshooter/Guacamole-Setup-Guide-/README.md

 # Guacamole-Setup-Guide-
-Instructions on how to setup Apache Guacamole Server with Database
+Instructions on how to setup Apache Guacamole Server with Database and Protocols RDP,VNC & SSH

 ## Youtube Video Guide
 https://youtu.be/v_XuHrTRRpQ